Skip to content

 The Supper in the Upper Room

-Many Christians mistakenly think that the meal Jesus ate with his disciples in the upper room, commonly called the “Last Supper,” was one of those three memorial Passover observances, but it wasn’t.
-To understand the chronology, it must be remembered that the Feast of Unleavened bread, a seven-day festival observance, was referred to as “the Passover.”
-(Luke 21:3) When Jesus told his disciples that “With desire I have desired to eat this Passover with you before I suffer,” (Luke 22:15), he was using the term in that way.
+To understand the chronology, it must be remembered that the Feast of Unleavened Bread, a seven-day festival observance, was also referred to as “the Passover” (Luke 22:1).
+When Jesus told his disciples, “With desire I have desired to eat this Passover with you before I suffer” (Luke 22:15), he was using the term in that way.

-The crucifixion of Jesus happened during the afternoon before the Passover Night that year, meaning that the meal in the upper room could not have been the memorial Passover meal during which a sacrificed Pascal lamb was consumed.
-However, the meal did occur on the first night of the Feast of Unleavened Bread, aka the Passover.
-The Gospel of John confirms that the trial of Jesus by Pilate took place after the upper-room meal but before the crucifixion, another witness to the fact that the “Last Supper”was not the memorial Passover meal.
-(John 19:14)
+The crucifixion of Jesus happened during the afternoon before the Passover night meal (with lamb) that year, meaning that the meal in the upper room could not have been the memorial Passover meal during which a sacrificed Paschal lamb was consumed.
+However, the meal in the upper room was still a Passover meal, since it occurred on the first night of the Feast of Unleavened Bread—also known as the Passover.
+The Gospel of John confirms that the trial of Jesus by Pilate took place after the upper-room meal and before the crucifixion, another witness to the fact that the “Last Supper” was not the memorial Passover meal (John 19:14).

 Copied from Daniel Unsealed © Dan Bruce